cheatfreak47/NMSDecompressinator/README.md

 Obviously this performance boost comes at the cost of storage space.
 Uncompressing the files will roughly triple the amount of required storage space.
 As of No Man's Sky Worlds Part 1, assuming you delete the backup of the compressed files afterwards or ran with the `-no-backup` argument, the game takes up **~44.8GB** of storage total.

 #### Features:
- - Works on all No Man's Sky versions, *theoretically* including all future updates.
+ - Works on all No Man's Sky versions- Aquarius and below.
+Worlds Part II+ is NOT supported.
  - Doesn't conflict with any mods that load through the typical mod loading mechanisms.
  - Tries to be smart about running again after No Man's Sky updates or branch switches by checking file timestamps.
 (Can be bypassed using `-force`.)
  - Backs up the base game files in a sub folder in case things go wrong.
 (Can be bypassed by using `-no-backup`, which also slightly reduces the required free space footprint during runtime by a bit.)